| Introduction School development planning is a process that seeks to achieve

 Externally initiated quality assurance processes have two

-important advantages as a means of achieving school goals:
+important advantages as a means of achieving school goals: They provide an independent assessment of a school's

 performance.